Things to know about Carbon Monoxide

 • Replace Co detectors every 6 years as required by manufactures instruction.

-• never leave the motor running in a vehicle that is parked in an enclosed or partially enclosed space
+• Do not leave the motor running in a vehicle parked in an enclosed or partially enclosed space.

 • don't use unvented kerosene or gas space heaters in the home